Tmonster/duckdb-mem/README.md

 The goal of duckdb-mem is to analyze the memory usage of DuckDB.

+The following tests are run on a c6id.4xlarge (16 cores, 32 GB of memory.)

 ## `dbWriteTable()`

 Running variants of the code in `setup.R`, by `run_setup.R`: